lunchbag/hugo-blog/content/posts/new-beginnings.md

 It wasn't until recently that I realized how intertwined my work and life are.
 In many ways, this seems like a bad thing.
 If you don't have a work-life balance, the assumption is you never know when to stop working and you don't take time to enjoy life.

 But there's a different interpretation with solopreneurship.
 At least for me, solopreneurship is a good fit because I _want_ "work" to be a part of my life.
-It's one of my hobbies and something I do because I derive a lot of satisfaction from it and I find meaningful purpose in it.
-Working on new features, fixing bugs and interacting with users at random hours of the day and staying in to work on Lunch Money all day were my major sources of joy during the pandemic.
+It's one of my hobbies and something I choose to do because I derive a lot of satisfaction from it and I find meaningful purpose in it.
+Working on Lunch Money, that is, developing new features, fixing bugs and interacting with users, was my major sources of joy during the pandemic.

-So when my personal life changed suddenly overnight, it brought everything down with it, including my work in solopreneurship, [my online presence](https://twitter.com/lunchbag), and overall, my _joie de vivre._ It's important to me to convey that my sudden and recent absence is not out of neglect for what I've always been passionate about, but out of necessity for the recovery of my mental health.
+So when my personal life took an unexpected sharp turn, it brought everything down with it, including my work in solopreneurship, [my online presence](https://twitter.com/lunchbag), and overall, my _joie de vivre._

+It's important to me to convey that my sudden and recent absence is not out of neglect for what I've always been passionate about, but out of necessity for the recovery of my mental health so I can come out of this a better version of myself.

 # I'm going through a divorce.

 (This is about as close as I'm going to get to shouting on a rooftop at the top of my lungs as a form of acceptance.)

-So, almost overnight in September, I went from being what I thought was happily and securely married to starting divorce arrangements.
+So, _long story short_, almost overnight in September, I went from being what I thought was happily and securely married to starting divorce arrangements.

 Heartbreak, shock, worthlessness, confusion.
 Just a small roster of feelings accompanying the roller coaster I haven't been able to get off for the last 4 months.

 All the interviews I did last summer where I was asked about my self-care routine or how I work efficiently as a company of one are all suddenly from a past life– one that I will probably never get back to.
 I've unwillingly and unexpectedly entered a new phase of life at a time when I felt more-or-less satisfied.

 I have been (and am still in) extreme flux.
 It's like I've been thrown off my trajectory and I'm now rocketing through space.
 I don't know what debris I'll hit along the way or which orbit I'll eventually land in.
 My experiences in the last few months have been largely superlative– it's been the most trying time of my life, the loneliest I've ever felt, the most purposeless, among just a few.
-The uncertainty is terrifying on many levels.

 However, it's not all bad!
-In seeking comfort and support from my friends as well as hearing from strangers on the internet and Lunch Money users who noticed my absence, honestly, it's also the most loved and seen I've ever felt.
+In seeking comfort and support from my friends as well as hearing from strangers on the internet and Lunch Money users who noticed my absence, honestly, it's also the most loved and seen I've felt in a long time.

-### Why I'm sharing this
+### Reflections on my healing journey

 To be clear, I'm not ashamed of my divorce and I am not going to let it define me.
 It is important for me to share my story for other people to understand where I'm coming from and what I've been through.
 I've always believed that sharing our personal journeys and struggles brings us closer together and strengthens the shared human experience amidst everything else that's going on in the world today.
 No one should have to go through the tough times alone.

 None of what happened to me was under my control nor was it solely my fault, but it is on me how I choose to react and heal from it.
-I firmly believe in learning and growing from all of life's experiences and I am always going to choose to be a better person for it and continue to make a positive impact where I can, despite the ways I've been knocked down.
+I firmly believe in learning and growing from all of life's experiences and I am always going to choose to proceed with kindness and compassion, and continue to make a positive impact where I can, despite the ways I've been knocked down.
 This is my modus operandi going forward.

 # So, what's next?